Nicolas Godin: Air

 Following this small success, Godin asked his friend Jean-Benoît Dunckel, a classically trained pianist, to join him in Air.
 Together, they produced further 'maxi‑singles' for Source, with titles like "J'ai Dormi Sous L'eau", "Les Professionnels", "Casanova 70" and "Le Soleil Est Près De Moi".
 Finally, in 1997, Source asked Air to record a whole album.
 The duo spent several months in a recording studio near Paris called Studio de Saint‑Nom, and asked a friend—freelance engineer and former Plus XXX assistant Stéphane 'Alf' Briat—to work as a sound engineer on that project.

 Their full-length debut studio album Moon Safari, released in 1998, was propelled to chart success by the singles "Sexy Boy", "Kelly Watch the Stars" and "All I Need".
 Its mixture of synths, strings and guitar made it a unique release in the electronic music genre at the time.
 Moon Safari went platinum in the United Kingdom and gold in France.

 Solo projects

 On 18 September 2015, Godin released his first solo album Contrepoint (Because Music), inspired by the music of Johann Sebastian Bach.
 Godin composed the soundtrack for French series A Very Secret Service (2015–2018).
 Godin released his second studio album Concrete and Glass on 24 January 2020 via Because Music.
+In 2022 he composed and performed music for the documentary film Fire of Love.